Up to Date

 DMT addiction treatment depends on whether there is substance use or a co-occurring mental health disorder.
 Some available options include:

 - Detox: DMT does not produce withdrawal symptoms, so detoxing the body and brain from the drug is not usually a difficult process.
-The main concern is managing the detox from other substances.
+The main concern for hallucinogen detox is managing the detox from other substances.

 - Residential: Residential DMT therapy involves staying at a rehab facility during the treatment period.
 The main focus is on identifying and addressing the underlying causes of the drug use and learning to live without using substances to cope.